JosephAhrenholtz/fairHousingMap/README.md

 ### Final Dataset

-The final dataset can be loaded by calling `data(final_2024)`.
-All variables are documented and the data dictionary can be loaded using `?final_opp_data`.
+The most recent dataset can be loaded by calling `data(final_2025)`.
+All variables are documented in the the data dictionary which can be loaded using `?data_dict_2025`.

 ### Census API